Brazil Country Report 2022

+Brazil’s level of inequality is among the highest in the world.
+While the 2004 Bolsa Família program reduced the level of poverty, the gap between wealthy and poor remains very wide.
 Social exclusion is pronounced and to some degree structurally ingrained.
-With a Gini coefficient of 51.3 in 2015, Brazil still shows one of the world’s most unequal distributions of income.
+With a Gini coefficient of 53.9 (2018), Brazil still has one of the world’s most unequal distributions of income.
 The gender gap in terms of economic opportunity seems to be narrowing, but women remain at a substantial disadvantage.
-In 2017, Brazil had a Gender Inequality Index value of 0.407, ranking it 94 out of 160 countries.
-The 2017 female HDI value was 0.755 in contrast with 0.761 for males, resulting in a Gender Development Index value of 0.992.
+In 2019, Brazil had a Gender Inequality Index value of 0.408 (rank 95).
+The 2019 female HDI value was 0.760, compared with 0.765 for males, resulting in a Gender Development Index value of 0.992.
 Racial inequality remains a serious problem.
 The high-income population is essentially white, while most Brazilians who live in poverty are black.

 Brazil is an original member of the WTO and a founding member of the Southern Common Market (Mercosur).
 The country considers the multilateral trading system to be at the core of its trade regime.
 Brazil has accepted the 2005 protocol amending the TRIPS Agreement (accepted on 13 November 2008) and the 2014 protocol concerning the Trade Facilitation Agreement (accepted on 29 March 2016).
 However, Brazil has retained significant vestiges of the foreign-trade policy paradigm inherited from the period of protectionist industrialization.
-Special exemptions and complicated registration formalities remain.
-Trade openness in Brazil is among the lowest in the world.
-The country’s Most Favored Nation applied tariff rate averaged 13.4% in 2017.
-There are wide variations in the tariff levels applied across different industries.

-Tariffs on non-electrical machinery, electrical machinery, transport equipment and manufactures averaged 33% in 2017.
-Brazil has made frequent use of non-tariff measures; among the most important are local content requirements.
+Exports and imports are below 30% of GDP.
+Brazilian companies have a very low rate of participation in global value chains.
+Trade barriers of various forms hinder external competition.
+Around 450 tariff lines are set at the maximum of 35%, including textiles, apparel and leather, and motor vehicles.
+The average most favored nation applied tariff was 13.4% in 2019.
+There are also various forms of non-tariff barriers, for example local content requirements.

 There are burdensome procedures associated with the export and import of goods.
-The 2019 Doing Business Report ranked Brazil 106 out of 190 economies on the ease of trading across borders, an improvement over rank 139 in the previous report.
-This improvement is due to enhanced efficiency of the clearance process for imports.
+The 2020 World Bank Doing Business Report ranked Brazil 108 out of 190 economies on the ease of trading across borders.
 Brazil is an active user of anti-dumping measures.
 Most technical regulations concerning trade are based on international standards.
 The country’s Export Financing Program (PROEX) aims at providing access to credit for companies that would otherwise have difficulties obtaining it.
 The BNDES-EXIM program is a scheme of export credits to promote exports with local value added.
 Legislation allows for the application of an export tax of 30%, which can be decreased or increased up to 150%.
 Taxes may in principle be applied to all exports, but in practice are levied on only a few products.

 Brazil has one of the most developed and sophisticated financial sectors in Latin America.
 The country’s banking system and capital markets are well differentiated, internationally competitive and aligned with international standards.
 Banking infrastructure is strong and there is a functioning system of banking supervision.
 Capital markets are open to domestic and foreign capital.
 The banking sector is dominated by domestic financial institutions, with public banks having a significant share.
 Meanwhile, international investors have important roles in the capital and derivatives markets.